 Establishing the correct amount of insurance to rebuild a building can be difficult.
 The last thing anyone wants to do is increase the premium on the policy any more than you have to.
-It is essential to insure a building to the accurate rebuild value, whether you have a grain bin or a farm shop.
-The cost to rebuild some of these items has gone up from previous years; as a result, you could be underinsuring.
+Whether you have a grain bin or a farm shop, it is essential to ensure a building to an accurate rebuild value.
+The cost to rebuild some of these items has increased from previous years; as a result, you could be underinsuring.
 Underinsuring is a growing issue, increasing costs for construction materials and labour.
 A lower insurance limit can leave you open to greater risk and co-insurance.
 More often than not, the last time the values got reviewed could have been at the time of the policy inception.

 Fun Fact: The best way to determine the value you should insure the property is to check out the current market for a similar item (consider type and size) and its costs.

 A blanket limit is when one coverage limit shows for all items in that category: equipment, tools, buildings, or livestock.
 When was the last time you reviewed your machinery or tools blanket list?
-You need to review your blanket list before spring to ensure you are insuring the correct items.
+You need to review your blanket list before spring to ensure you are ensuring the correct items.
 Don’t pay for an item you sold last year; don’t be without coverage for that new piece of equipment!
 Review these lists regularly, and for sure, every time you change a piece of equipment.

 Fun Fact: Did you know that when you claim a piece of property in your blanket limit, your insurer first asks your broker for a copy of the list they last saved on file?
 What would happen if your new combine wasn’t on that list when you go to make a claim?
 I don’t know about you, but I’d rather not find out.